defx/synergy/README.md

 ## Repeated Blocks

-Repeat a block of HTML for each item in an Array or Set by surrounding it with the `each` opening (`#`) and closing (`/`) comments.
+Repeat a block of HTML for each item in an Array by surrounding it with the `each` opening (`#`) and closing (`/`) comments.

 ```js